Productivity Tools › Github

 GitHub’s main functionalities are similar to GitLab.
 With this platform, teams can collaborate on their development work with the same system that GitLab offers.
 GitHub can be used to host websites.

-Both platforms use Git technology to give developers the ability to track and merge changes to the source code, allows seamless integration throughout all of the DevOps life cycles, and lets team collaborate without impeding each other.
+Both platforms use Git technology to give developers the ability to track and merge changes to the source code, allow seamless integration throughout all of the DevOps life cycles, and let teams collaborate without impeding each other.

-However, the two platforms still have distinct differences regarding several aspects of user experience, which we’ll discuss later.
+However, GitLab vs GitHub still have distinct differences regarding several aspects of user experience, which we’ll discuss later.

 What is Git